NeuralVFX/LibreFLUX-IP-Adapter/README.md

 ## Model Architecture

-The IP-Adapter wraps the LibreFLUX transformer's double attention blocks with custom processors that inject image conditioning via additional key-value projections.
+The IP-Adapter wraps the LibreFLUX transformer's singe and double attention blocks with custom processors that inject image conditioning via additional key-value projections.
 During training, only the IP-Adapter parameters are updated while the base model remains frozen.

-## Uploading to Hub

-Coming soon!